Shadows are Bicategorical Traces: Introduction

 \subsection{Notation}

 We use several types of categories throughout this article and thus need to distinguish between them carefully.

 A {\it category} is a $(1,1)$-category.
-We denote by $\cat$ the large $(2,1)$-category of small categories, i.e., $\cat$ has \begin{itemize} \item small categories as objects, \item functors as morphisms, and \item natural isomorphisms as $2$-morphisms. \end{itemize} In particular, the existence of a commuting diagram of functors
+A crucial example of a category is the simplex category $\DD$, which has as objects finite linear ordinals $[n]$ (which we also view as categories in the usual way) and as morphisms order-preserving maps (which are also functors).
+We denote by $\cat$ the large $(2,1)$-category of small categories, i.e., $\cat$ has \begin{itemize} \item small categories as objects, \item functors as morphisms, and \item natural isomorphisms as $2$-morphisms. \end{itemize} In particular, the existence of a commuting diagram of functors in $\cat$

 means that there is a natural isomorphism

 For any two categories $\C,\D$, we let $\Fun(\C,\D)$ denote the {\it functor category}, whose objects are functors from $\C$ to $\D$, and whose morphisms are natural transformations.